 Family members and close friends are encouraged to be present and participate in care as much as they are willing and able.
 Rooms are private and visiting hours are 24 hours a day.
 Sleepover furniture for one family member is available in each patient room.
 A multi-purpose room and lounge are available.

 Because Palliative Care services provide acute care under its license, costs to patients are generally covered by insurance.
 To offer maximum flexibility, a private pay rate is also available for select situations if insurance coverage ends.
 Donated funds are also utilized from many sources to cover the costs of this unique service.
 There is commitment to provide service to all who are eligible based on need regardless of ability to pay.

-St. Joseph Health physicians and staff know that this is an overwhelming and difficult time for you and your family.
+Providence physicians and staff know that this is an overwhelming and difficult time for you and your family.
 You don’t have to do this alone.
 We’re here to answer questions, provide support and help you and your family.
-Providing compassionate hospice and palliative care for people nearing the end of their lives is one of the hallmarks of St. Joseph Health’s care.
+Providing compassionate hospice and palliative care for people nearing the end of their lives is one of the hallmarks of Providence’s care.